sgainhoa/DFCAN_ZeroCostDL4Mic/README.md

 Evaluation and development of deep neural networks for image super-resolution in optical microscopy, by Chang Qiao, Di Li, Yuting Guo, Chong Liu, Tao Jiang, Qionghai Dai & Dong Li et al. in Nature Methods 2021, https://www.nature.com/articles/s41592-020-01048-5

-The source code of this notebook can be found in: Github [Source code](https://github.com/qc17-THU/DL-SR)
+The source code of this notebook can be found in:
+[Source code](https://github.com/qc17-THU/DL-SR)